Classes meet weekly from mid-September through early May.

 Theology of the Body for Teens: Middle School Edition – 8th Grade Supplemental series

-We are introducing an exciting new program called Theology of the Body for Teens: Middle School Edition into our 8th grade program this year between our Morality and Kingdom of God thematic books. .
-This curriculum is based on Saint John Paul II’s Theology of the Body, which offers a very positive message of the gift of sexuality as a good and essential part of love and life.
+Theology of the Body for Teens (TOB): Middle School Edition, Morality and Kingdom of God thematic books.
+The TOB curriculum is based on Saint John Paul II’s Theology of the Body, which offers a very positive message of the gift of sexuality as a good and essential part of love and life.
 It is our hope that this curriculum will provide your child(ren) with the knowledge and understanding they need concerning the meaning and purpose of their identity, their sexuality and of their very existence.

 You can visit TOBforTeens.com for more information on the program.